 Toothpaste tubes, floss and toothbrushes are all typically not accepted in your kerbside recycling.
 Over a lifetime we’ll go through countless toothbrushes, which will live on for hundreds of years in landfill.

-Luckily, there are lots of steps you can take to combat this waste.
-TerraCycle’s recycling program with Colgate accepts any brand of toothpaste tubes and caps, manual toothbrushes, electric toothbrush heads, toothbrush and toothpaste tube plastic packaging and floss containers.
+Luckily, you can combat this waste.
+TerraCycle’s recycling program with Colgate accepts any brand of toothpaste tubes and caps, manual toothbrushes, toothbrush and toothpaste tube plastic packaging and floss containers.
 And it’s easy to get involved.

-It may come as a surprise to learn that your dish and air care products can’t be recycled in kerbside bins.
-Thanks to our friends at Fairy, you can collect, ship and recycle all dish and air care waste through TerraCycle, anywhere in Australia or New Zealand.
+It may come as a surprise to learn that many dish and air care products can’t be recycled in kerbside bins.
+But when you think about all the complex packaging, like flexible plastics, spray nozzles, pump bottles and air freshener packs, it starts to makes sense.
+Thanks to our friends at Fairy and Ambi Pur, you can collect, ship and recycle all dish and air care waste through TerraCycle, anywhere in Australia or New Zealand.

 - Beauty products

-The majority of all of the cosmetic products you’ve bought over the years will have ended up in landfills, where they’ll take hundreds of years to break down.
+Unfortunately, the majority of cosmetic products you’ve bought over the years will have ended up in landfills, where they’ll take hundreds of years to break down.

-It’s a sobering thought.
-Luckily, there are now many ways you can cut back on waste or recycle your favourite beauty products.
-For instance, you can recycle any of your beauty empties with TerraCycle, by dropping used products to MECCA and David Jones stores in Australia or New Zealand, or to Priceline store thanks to Maybelline.
+Luckily, there are now many ways you can cut back on beauty waste.
+You can recycle any of your beauty empties with TerraCycle by dropping used products to MECCA and Sephora stores in Australia or New Zealand.
 If you don’t live close to a retail drop-off point, TerraCycle partners with countless brands that allow you to ship back your beauty empties for free to be recycled.

 A good hair day unfortunately can come at a cost to our planet.
-Most shampoo bottles are made from a variety of materials including a plastic bottle, a pump and a metal spring, which can’t be disposed of in your kerbside bin.
+Most shampoo bottles are made from a variety of materials including a plastic bottle, a pump and a metal spring, and not all of these elements can be disposed of in your kerbside bin.

 Chemists’ Own and TerraCycle have partnered to trial an in-store recycling program for household blister packs in select Pharmacy Alliance stores in Australia.
 If you live near a participating pharmacy, this is a great way to make a difference for the environment.